Hemanter Pakhi

-Hemanter Pakhi (হেমন্তের পাখি; English title: Autumn Bird (2002)) is an Indian Bengali feature film directed by Urmi Chakraborty.
+Hemanter Pakhi is an Indian Bengali feature film directed by Urmi Chakraborty.

 Plot

 A Bengali housewife takes up a writing career after 23 years of marriage.
 She is introduced to a new world and new friends.
 Her work gets appreciated, and this in turn brings a new twist in her life.
 She starts discovering her husband and her beloved children in a new light.
 This creates trouble in her family, and she sacrifices her dream for the sake of her family.